kevopoulosk/Parametric-kernel-based-DMD-using-deep-learning/README.md

 ![fig_github](https://github.com/user-attachments/assets/52756efe-4177-4404-84fc-d0226e7ea0ea)

-# Kernel-based parametric dynamic mode decomposition with active learning
+# Parametric kernel-based dynamic mode decomposition using deep learning

 This repository contains the methods and techniques implemented in the context of the thesis